konflux-ci/architecture/ADR/0004-component-image-location.md

 ##### When a user creates a Component
 1. Create a new Quay.io org owned by David using the pre-configured AppStudio-wide API token `quay.io/unique-org-david`
 2. Create a new image repo for Component “foo” using the the pre-configured David’s API token `quay.io/unique-org-david/unique-component-foo`
-3. Optionally, if needed, make the image repo public using the API token for easy image pulls.
-4. Configure a robot account  `quay.io/unique-org-david` to be able to push to `quay.io/unique-org-david/unique-component-foo`
+3. Configure a robot account  `quay.io/unique-org-david` to be able to push to `quay.io/unique-org-david/unique-component-foo`

 ##### Long-term